opendocsg/slw-judgments-backfill/2015_SGHC_165/report.md

 _Criminal Law_ – _Offences_ – _Property_ – _Robbery_

 [LawNet Editorial Note: The appeal to this decision in Criminal Appeal No 15 of 2015 was allowed by the Court of Appeal on 30 March 2017.
-See [2017] SGCA 22.]
+See <span class="citation">[2017] SGCA 22</span>.]

 25 June 2015